 Happy Birthday to You (Copyright, History, Interesting Facts)

 According to the Guinness World Records, it is the most recognized song in English, followed only by another birthday classic, For He’s A Jolly Good Fellow.
-Translated into at least eighteen different languages, Happy Birthday to You is also a global anthem to the good times and the celebration of life, family, friendship.
+Translated into at least eighteen different languages, Happy Birthday to You is also a global anthem to the good times and the celebration of life, family, and friendship.

 Let’s try to shed some light on this very well-known piece of music.